NJ Marijuana Lawyer – NJ Marijuana Attorney – Marijuana Lawyer in NJ – Drug Charges Lawyer in NJ

 Defense #2.
 “Challenge an Illegal Search”:

 If for some reason the officer decides that he wants to search your vehicle or home without reason and without your consent, this is an illegal search.
-As seen in the movies, he needs a warrant or probably cause to go through your personal property.
+As seen in the movies, he needs a warrant or probable cause to go through your personal property.
 If the police conduct an illegal search, it doesn’t matter what they find, it’s thrown out entirely.

 Defense #3.
 “Expose Chain of Custody Issues”: